SpikeInterface/spikeinterface/doc/installation.rst

     python setup.py install (or develop)
     cd ..

 For beginners
 -------------

-We provide here some installation tips for beginners in python ecosystem here:
+We provide here some installation tips for beginners in Python here:

 https://github.com/SpikeInterface/spikeinterface/tree/master/installation_tips